Chân Không

-Chân Không (born 1938) is an expatriate Vietnamese Buddhist Bhikkhunī (nun) and peace activist who has worked closely with Thích Nhất Hạnh in starting the Plum Village Tradition and helping conduct spiritual retreats internationally.
+Chân Không (born Cao Ngọc Phương, 1938) is an expatriate Vietnamese Bhikkhunī (nun) and peace activist who has worked closely with Thích Nhất Hạnh in starting the Plum Village Tradition and helping conduct spiritual retreats internationally.

 Early life

-Chân Không was born Cao Ngoc Phuong in 1938 in Bến Tre, French Indochina in the center of the Mekong Delta.
+Chân Không was born Cao Ngọc Phương in 1938 in Bến Tre, French Indochina in the center of the Mekong Delta.
 As the eighth of nine children in a middle-class family, her father taught her and her siblings the value of work and humility.
 She quotes her father as saying: "...never bargain with a poor farmer because for you a few dong may not be much, but for him it is enough to support his children."

 Education

 In 1958 she enrolled in the University of Saigon to study biology.
 She was also involved in political action, becoming the student leader at the University, spending much of her time helping the poor and sick in the slums of the city.

 She first met Thích Nhất Hạnh in 1959 and considered him her spiritual teacher.
 In 1963 she left for Paris to finish her degree in biology which was awarded in 1964.

 She returned to Vietnam later that year and joined Thích Nhất Hạnh in founding the Van Hanh University.